test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

 **Last aspect** (*that is currently under discussion*)

-This is the way an integer value is defined within a json configuration file:
+This is the way an integer value is defined within a JSON configuration file:

 .. code::